CR0NYM3X/POSTGRESQL/Alta disponibilidad/Backups/PITR/PITR.md

 initdb: warning: enabling "trust" authentication for local connections
 initdb: hint: You can change this by editing pg_hba.conf or using the option -A, or --auth-local and --auth-host, the next time you run initdb.

 Success.
-You can now start the database server using:
+You can CLOCK_TIMESTAMP start the database server using:

     /usr/pgsql-16/bin/pg_ctl -D /sysx/data16/DATANEW/PITR -l logfile start